freestatman/chatbotr/README.md

 # chatbotr

-> Shiny Chatbot Application with Offcanvas Interface
+> Modern AI Chat Interfaces for Shiny Applications

-An R package that provides an interactive chatbot interface using Shiny with an offcanvas (slide-out) panel design.
-Integrates with `shinychat` and `ellmer` for AI-powered conversations.
+An R package that provides elegant, customizable chat interfaces for Shiny applications.
+Features floating chat widgets and offcanvas panels with full BYOK (Bring Your Own Key) support for multiple LLM providers.
+Integrates seamlessly with `shinychat` and `ellmer`.

 ## Installation